pantheon-systems/wp-decoupled-preview/readme.txt

 == Changelog ==

 ** Latest **
+* Bugfix for cases where Decoupled Preview link did not load due to a js error. [[#43](https://github.com/pantheon-systems/wp-decoupled-preview/pull/43)]

 = 1.0.3 =
 * Bugfix for cases where Decoupled Preview link did not load due to a js error. [[#43](https://github.com/pantheon-systems/wp-decoupled-preview/pull/43)]